Things To Do While You’re Still Sentient

 1a.
 Simplify your investments.

-Forget about complicated investing strategies, asset allocation re-balancing, owning lots of different funds or individual stocks, and other tinkering.
+Forget about complicated investing strategies, asset allocation re-balancing, owning lots of different funds or individual stocks, being a landlord, or other tinkering.
 Instead, keep it simple and on auto-pilot.

 The easiest way to do that is to put all of your retirement assets into a single target date fund.
 For your taxable assets, something similar such as a balanced fund is sensible, or a slightly more complicated three fund portfolio of an equity index fund, a bond index fund, and a money market fund.
 Chose a low-cost option; these funds are well-diversified already so you don’t need to fuss about that.
 Be mindful in setting your asset allocation and then leave it alone and find something else to fret about.
-And, if you’ve been watching CNBC every day, you can stop.
+And, if you spend your mornings watching CNBC, go for a walk instead.

 You can read more about investing in my Ten Commandments of Investing.